Waterfalls (TLC song): Music video

-The video was directed by F. Gary Gray and features Ella Joyce, Bokeem Woodbine, Shyheim, Paul J. Alessi and Gabrielle Bramford.
-TLC had to force L.A.
-Reid to get the budget for the music video, which was filmed at Universal Studios Hollywood from June 8–9, 1995.
-The video went on to win four awards at the 1995 MTV Video Music Awards: Video of the Year, Best Group Video, Best R&B Video, and the Viewer's Choice Award.
+As Clive Davis, the president of Arista at the time, initially disliked the song, TLC had to force their mentor L.A.
+Reid to convince Davis to allow release as a single and promotion for the song as well as the budget for the music video; the video went on to win four awards at the 1995 MTV Video Music Awards: Video of the Year, Best Group Video, Best R&B Video, and the Viewer's Choice Award.
 Watkins stated in retrospect that the "video spoke for a whole epidemic."